pombredanne/https-github.com-z88dk-z88dk.wiki-/NewLib--Platform--Embedded.md

 *  **--fsigned-char** (sdcc) Make chars signed.
 By default char is unsigned in sdcc.

-*  **-g** Generate a global definitions file that defines all publicly exported symbols (also related -gp, -gf regexfile, -gpf regexfile).
+*  **-g** Generate a global definitions file that defines all publicly exported symbols (also related -gp, -gf:regexfile, -gpf:regexfile).

 *  **-Idir** Add directory "dir" to the include search path.